Milky2018/lane/docs/Overview.md

 (fn (x1 : t1) : ? => fn (x2 : t2) : ? => expr) e1 e2
 ```

-TODO:

-This will cause problems: in the future we may want recursive bindings in multiple `let` clauses.
+TODO: This will cause problems: in the future we may want recursive bindings in multiple `let` clauses.

-#### Recursive Let Binding
+#### Recursive let binding

 ```
 letrec f1 : t1 = e1, f2: t2 = e2 in expr